berba-q/meeting_timer/README.md

 OnTime Meeting Timer is released under the MIT License.
 See [LICENSE](https://github.com/berba-q/meeting_timer?tab=MIT-1-ov-file#readme) for details.

 ## Acknowledgments
+Special thanks to `Michael Mena`, `Antonio Montaperto` and `Clayton Smith` for their kind contributions to this project ⭐⭐⭐⭐⭐!

-- Built with Python and a tiny bit of HTML and Javascript
+- Built with 🐍 Python and a tiny bit of HTML 🕸️ and Javascript 🕸️
 - Special thanks to all contributors and testers